-Most people wouldn’t because these aren’t exactly run-of-the-mill concepts.
-But, it matters what you choose, because it will determine whether your gold-tone jewelry can retain its color in the long run.
+But of course, it matters which alternative you choose, because it will determine whether your gold-tone jewelry can retain its color in the long run.

-If your budget doesn’t permit you to choose solid gold, but you still love the look of gold jewelry, you’re gonna want to know the difference between gold plated and gold filled.
-Gold vermeil is yet another option!
+If your budget doesn’t permit you to choose solid gold, but you still love the look of gold jewelry, you’re gonna want to know the difference between gold plated, gold filled, and gold vermeil.

 What’s The Difference Between Gold Plated vs Gold Filled?